 Soon came the Shattering, and, while the war with the Alliance never came officially, battles began to rage.
 The Kalimdor Mercenaries quickly began to make a name for themselves in victory after victory.

-However, times changed rather quickly for the K.M.G as Daguluaga began to grow weary of battle in favor of a life of wealth.
+Things changed rather quickly for the K.M.G as Daguluaga began to grow weary of battle in favor of a life of wealth.
 He sold the band to his long-time friend and ally from the Northrend campaign, Dargeth Armbreaker.
 Under Dargeth’s command the mercenaries became increasingly bound to the Horde as a military body, and due to the strong connections within the group, the mercenaries joined in several official military campaigns.
 One of their greatest feats during Dargeth’s tenure as leader was partaking in the siege of Theramore, where they proved to the entire Horde how ready and able they were to serve their warchief.

 Grazzug spent many months repairing the damage caused by his predecessors and he capitalized on the positive reputation the mercenaries had within the Horde to secure work with the Kor'kron.
 Through these ties, Grazzug brought the mercenaries new and challenging contracts, piles of gold and their insignia imprinted on 'Warchief's Command' boards throughout the cities of the Horde.
 Rogue factions of druids were defeated, powerful foes such as dragons and liches fell under the blades and spells of the mercenaries.
 Glory was theirs!